PeterCamilleri/CX16/utilities/branches/README.md

 The borrow bit is used with unsigned values.
-After a comparison instruction, a borrow (which is carry clear) condition represents a less-than state while a no borrow (whish is carry set) represents a greater-than-or-equal-to state.
+After a comparison instruction, a borrow (which is carry clear) condition represents a less-than state while a no borrow (which is carry set) represents a greater-than-or-equal-to state.

 ### The Zero Flag: